How Long Can Solar Battery Power a House During an Outage?

 How long can a solar battery power a house?

 Without running AC or electric heat, a 10 kWh battery alone can power the basic operations of a house for at least 24 hours, and longer with careful budgeting.
-When paired with solar, battery storage can power more electrical systems and provide backup electricity for extended periods of time.
+When paired with solar, battery storage can power more electrical systems and provide backup electricity for even longer.

 But exactly how long you can power your home with solar battery storage varies for each home and depends on three main things: